 Using a debt-repayment calculator helps you plan ahead for a stronger financial future and retirement.
 It shows you what you need to put towards your debts, and how long it may take to pay them off.
 And being debt-free is one of the best ways to plan for a comfortable retirement.

-And, it is possible to get your finances and debt under control.
-But you need to stop using credit while paying it down.
+It is possible to get your finances and debt under control.
+The trick is to stop using credit while paying it down.

-Use a credit card repayment calculator like the ones offered by Debt.ca and Getsmarteraboutmoney.ca to see what you need to pay.
+Use a credit card repayment calculator like the ones offered by Debt.ca and Get Smarter About Money to see what you need to pay.
 These calculators also tell you how long it takes to pay off credit card debt.
-This equals a brighter financial future.

 Debt.ca’s calculator is a great tool if you have lots of debts with different interest payments.
 It shows you how long it takes to pay off those debts completely.